qaisbayabani/SCRCPY-C-Sharp-Client/README.md

-program.cs contain code to push an scrcpy-server to mobile phone with adb commands
+program.cs contain code to push an scrcpy-server to mobile phone with adb commands and than running server processes to control the stream sent by mobile phone and recovnert it to movie.

-just change the ip in line No.
+in program.cs just change the ip in line No.57  to your mobile ip address.

+ps.Arguments = "connect " + "127.0.0.1:5555"; to your mobile ip address.

+TURN ON DEVELOPER OPTIONS ON YOUR MOBILE TO USE SCRCPY

+IF UYOU WANT TO DO IT WITHOUT DEVELOPER OPTIONS THAN

+A pc client and mobile phone server is written by me is consists of two following files

 clientformyserver.cs contain PC client